Star Trek

 The Menagerie (1) - S1-E12

 Other mistake: While on Starbase 11, Kirk and McCoy watch Pike on a starbase desktop monitor as his light keeps blinking no. When Kirk is with Mendez in his office discussing the Talos IV top secret file, Piper watches Pike on the desktop monitor in the office.
-Then Spock uses the desktop monitor in his quarters to watch Kirk.
-All these consoles have the same dings and markings around their screens, which are also the same as other desktop monitors on Enterprise in the previous episode, The Corbomite Maneuver.
+Then Spock uses the monitor in his quarters to watch Kirk.
+All these monitors have the same dings and markings around their screens, which are also the same as other desktop monitors on Enterprise in the previous episode, The Corbomite Maneuver.
 (00:11:10)

 Super Grover